sanketdeshmane/Android-Assignment-solutions/README.md

         Color based on button Clicked
 No 11 => Create an UI such that, one screen have list of all the types of cars.
 On selecting of any car
         name, next screen should show Car details like: name, launched date, company name.
+No 12 =>Create an application that will Demonstrate Dialog Box Control In Android 4